virtuozzo/vap-installer-on-vhi/README.md

 > **Tip:** You can close access to these ports after successful installation.

 ## Infrastructure Configuration

 We’ve prepared **GUI** and **CLI** installation scenarios for automatic VHI cluster configuration.
 The GUI flow just provides the visual interface to help perform installation and configuration without manual commands.
 Otherwise, both flows are similar and utilize the same set of the commands.
 Deployment does not require in-depth knowledge of the Virtuozzo Application Platform or [VHI Openstack](https://github.com/virtuozzo/vhideploy).

+> In some complex custom cases, you may prefer to use the OpenStack Heat template for the VAP installation.
+Check the detailed [VAP Cluster Deployment with OpenStack Heat](https://github.com/virtuozzo/vap-installer-on-vhi/tree/8.12-1/installer) guide.

 ### GUI Installation

 1\.
 Log in or register at any [Virtuozzo Application Platform](https://www.virtuozzo.com/application-platform-partners/).
-Click the Import button at the top of the dashboard.
+Click the **Import** button at the top of the dashboard.

 ![VAP import](images/01-vap-import.png)